teckel12/LuaTelemetry/README.md

 ## Features

-* Launch-based model orientation and location indicators (great for lost orientation or if you lose site of your model)
+* Launch/pilot-based model orientation and location indicators (great for lost orientation or if you lose site of your model)
 * Compass-based direction indicator
 * Bar gauges for Fuel (% battery mAh capacity remaining), Battery voltage, RSSI strength, Tx battery (and Altitude for X9D, X9D+ & X9E transmitters)
 * Display and voice alerts for flight modes and other flight status information (altitude hold, heading hold, etc.)